 What to say when supporting a friend in grief

 Thinking about what to say and what not to say can often be a stumbling block to saying anything — and that resulting silence can be extremely painful to the person who is grieving.
 As hard as it may be to overcome your initial discomfort, acknowledging your friend’s loss is critical to their healing process.
 The support of family and friends is a key determinant in how long and how painful the grieving process may be, as well as how someone heals and recovers over time.
 You can be an important part of this recovery process.
+We invite you to click the button below for additional ways to support your grieving friend.

 What to say: Do’s and Don’ts